 This training helps individuals Know what is meant by the term ‘carer’

-- Better identify carers who are employees, colleagues or customers
+- Better identify carers who are employees, colleagues, students or service users

 - Understand the key principles of the Care Act